Dispensary Etiquette: What to Know Before Your First Visit

 Most dispensaries cannot accept credit cards due to federal banking regulations that affect cannabis businesses.

+This is not a quirk or an oversight.
 It is the result of federal rules that restrict cannabis businesses from accessing standard banking services.

+Many shops offer a "cashless ATM" workaround.
 You tap your debit card and the system processes the transaction as a cash withdrawal, then rounds to the nearest increment (often $5 or $10).
+Your bank statement will show it as an ATM withdrawal, and you may get a few dollars back in change at the register.

+Then taxes stack on top.
 Depending on the state and city, excise tax plus sales tax can add 15% to 25% or more to your total.
+A $40 menu price can easily land at $50 before debit rounding adds a few dollars more.

 For readers who want to skip the cash-only friction entirely, buying cannabis online through a platform like Mood accepts standard card payments with no ATM fees or rounding surprises.